Nejat Uygur

 Nejat Günhan Uygur (10 August 1927 – 18 November 2013) was a Turkish actor and comedian.

 Early years

-Nejat Uygur was born on 10 August 1927 as the second of three children to an officer father and teacher mother.
+Nejat Uygur was born on 10 August 1927 as the second of three children to an officer father and a teacher mother.
 He acted on stage already in his school years.

 Uygur attended Academy of Fine Arts (today: Mimar Sinan Fine Arts University) to study sculpture, however, without finishing it.

 Acting career

 He began his theatre career by establishing his own "Nejat Uygur Theatre" in the end of the 1940s.
 He toured with his theatre across the country.
 Nejat Uygur became unforgettable with his comedy plays such as Cibali Karakolu, Kaynanatör, Hastane mi Kestane mi?, Miğferine Çiçek Eken Asker, Minti Minti, Sizinki Can da Bizimki Patlıcan mı?, Son Umudum Milli Piyango, Şeyini Şey Ettiğimin Şeyi, Şeytandan 29 Gün Evvel Doğan Çocuk, Zamsalak, Alo Orası Tımarhane mi?, Aman Özal Duymasın, Benim Annem Evden Neden Kaçtı?.

 In addition to his theatre plays, he starred also in a number of movies, most notable in Cafer Bey.
 His last appearances were in Beyaz Melek and Vizontele Tuubaa.

 He also shared the stage in many plays with his sons Süheyl and Behzat.